Krispy Kreme operations by country: South Korea

+Switzerland

+The first Location in Switzerland was opened in Lausanne, VD in 2023.

 Taiwan

 Krispy Kreme opened its first Taiwan store at the Xinyi Vieshow Cinemas Complex in Xinyi District, Taipei on 12 December 2013.

 There are currently five stores in Taiwan, all of them located in Taipei.
 These can be found at- Xinyi Vieshow, Nanjing Road, Miramar Shopping Mall, Banqiao train station and Taipei main station.

 Thailand

 Krispy Kreme opened a store at Siam Paragon in September 2010 and another store at Central Ladprao in August 2011 in Bangkok, Thailand.
-The popular shop of Krispy Kreme in Thailand is at Siam Paragon, Ratchaprasong, Pathumwan, Bangkok.
+The most popular Krispy Kreme location in Thailand is in the Siam Paragon mall, Ratchaprasong, Pathumwan, Bangkok.
 At present, Krispy Kreme has 33 stores in Thailand.

 Turkey

-Qatar-based German Group with Krispy Kreme in 2008, his master franchise agreement with Turkey began to increase service Krispy Kreme opened its first store in 2009.
-And since 2009 there are active 24 stores open and still serving in Turkey.
+Almana Yiyecek Ve Icecek San.
+Ve.
+Tic Ltd STI, a subsidiary of Qatar-based Almana Group became Krispy Kreme's master franchisee in Turkey 2008 and opened the first store in Istanbul in 2009.
+There currently are 24 active stores in Turkey.

 United Arab Emirates

-Krispy Kreme opened operations in the United Arab Emirates on 16 March 2007 at the food court in Deira City Centre in Dubai.
+Krispy Kreme commenced its United Arab Emirates operations in on 16 March 2007 at the food court in Deira City Centre in Dubai.
 Krispy Kreme has also opened stores in the Mall of the Emirates and Dubai Festival City, both in Dubai.
 The franchises are owned by the Americana Group.
 In late 2007 a new branch opened at Khalidiyah Mall in Abu Dhabi.
-Krispy Kreme also opened in Al Buhaira (Kornich Khalid) in Sharjah.The latest one opened in Ajman Corniche. also there is another one in Sharjah Industrial Area next to Al Darary Area.
+Krispy Kreme also opened in Al Buhaira (Kornich Khalid) and Sharjah Industrial Area next to Al Darary Area in Sharjah.
+The most recent store opened in Ajman Corniche.